TheThingKnownAsKit/docker-templates/README.md

 ```

 # How to Navigate
+IMPORTANT: All of these specifications are relevant to your HOST MACHINE, not the image you want to containerize.
+All of the images in the provided Dockerfiles install Ubuntu 24.04 in addition to ROS2 Jazzy

 GC stands for graphics card

 ARCH stands for operating system architecture (either x86-64 or ARM64)